 So how can you make sure your dollars are going to the people who need it most?

-Have a giving plan.
-Many times, criminals can thrive because people don’t really have a system or discipline in place to manage their charitable giving.
+- Have a giving plan.
+Often, criminals can thrive because people don’t really have a system or discipline to manage their charitable giving.
 They give on an ad hoc basis, often on impulse, and with no research into the organization.

-Ensure the charity is a legitimate 501(c)(3) tax exempt organization.
-To get the official IRS list, download Publication 78 from the Internal Revenue Service at IRS.gov.
+- Ensure the charity is a legitimate 501(c)(3) tax-exempt organization.
+To get the official IRS list, download Publication 78 from the Internal Revenue Service.